 Challenges of Mobile App testing:

-2. Mobile OS: In general it is difficult for the same mobile app to run on mobile OSs.
-Thus mobile apps are of different types: Native, Hybrid, Cross-platform, the web, etc. (to read about the different mobile app types read our blog: Cross-platform mobile app development – Truth vs Hype).
-Mobile app testing has to ensure all versions of the app across operating environment work without any glitches.
+In general, it is difficult for the same mobile app to run on mobile OSs.
+Thus mobile apps are of different types: Native, Hybrid, Cross-platform, the web, etc. Mobile app testing has to ensure all versions of the app across the operating environments work without any glitches.

-3. Mobile devices: There is a flood of the mobile device in the market.
-Thousands of manufacturers across the world and each of the manufacturers have many device models.
+There is a flood of mobile devices in the market.
+Thousands of manufacturers across the world and each the manufacturers have many device models.
 Mobile app testing becomes a huge challenge in such an environment.

 These are just a few of the unique challenges in Mobile App testing.
 In order to overcome these challenges and to make mobile app testing a success we should take care of the following 5 points: